ESRC TRAINING FUNDS

 Please refer to the ERSC training funds guidance found in the Student Handbook 2020/21 before completing your application.

-Research Training Support Grant
+Research Training Support Grant (RTSG)

 All ESRC-funded students are eligible for RTSG.
 This funding source is available to support expenses such as UK fieldwork, attendance of UK and EU conferences and summer schools and other costs deemed to be in direct support of your research.
-Further details on the types of cost covered can be found in the ESRC Training Fund Guidance.
+Further details on the types of cost covered can be found in the Student Handbook.
 Please note you can now use RTSG funding to attend SGSSS events such as advanced training workshops and our Summer School (excluding ticket purchases).
 Any funds used towards SGSSS events will not count toward your £750 RTSG allocation.
 There are no longer set deadlines for RTSG, claims will be processed as they come in throughout the year.

-Due to the ongoing Covid-19 outbreak, applications for non-travel related RTSG claims, or UK based travel only, can be submitted at this time.
+Due to the ongoing COVID-19 outbreak, applications for non-travel related RTSG claims, or UK based travel only, can be submitted at this time.

 Overseas Institutional Visits (OIV)